openhab/openhab-addons/addons/binding/org.openhab.binding.feican/README.md

 This binding adds support for the Feican Wi-Fi version of the smart light led Bulb, the WiFi RGBW Bulb.

 With this binding the light bulb can be switched on or off, set the color or set color based on color temperature.
 Set the brightness.
-It can also operate as a white light on which the brightness can be set.
 And it contains a set of preset programs, where for some the program speed can be set.

 ## Supported Things

 This binding supports the Feican smart smart light led Bulb, WiFi RGBW Bulb.
 This bulb supports color, color temperature, brightness.
-It also is possible to use it as a white light and set brightness on that white light.
 It also has a number of preset programs, with static color, jumping color(s), gradient color(s) and flashing color(s).
-On some of these programs where it make sense the program speed can be set.
+With the program_speed the speed of some of the programs can be set.

 It might be the Feican ledstrips also work as it seems they can be controlled with the same app.
 But this has not been tested.